maxryan4/RISC-V-T7/statements/Ayuub.md

 ### What I would've done
 - I would've looked into implementing atomic operations.
 - I would've implemented interrupts and exceptions, and improved the control unit so that it can detect illegal instructions.
-- My initial tests were not able to catch a weird bug (which the testbench provided by Mustafa could), where an uncached store in the write-back caches would cause a write to the wishbone peripheral with the byte select lanes all zero.
+- My initial tests were not able to catch a weird bug (which the testbench provided by Mustafa could), where an uncached store in the write-back caches would cause a write to the memory peripheral with the byte select lanes all zero.
 This shows there is a need to improve my verification capacity.